cstlford/cstlford/README.md

 # Hi, I'm Castle Ford! 👋

-I'm a passionate full-stack developer with a knack for creating innovative solutions using cutting-edge technologies.
-Welcome to my GitHub profile, where I share my projects, skills, and learning journey.
+I'm a recent graduate of computer science and a passionate full-stack developer with a knack for creating innovative solutions using cutting-edge technologies.

 ---